Teens Behind Bars: D.C. Attorney General Wants to Stop Teens from Going to Adult Prisons

-Understand juvenile rights by consulting with a provider attorney.
+Understand juvenile rights by consulting with a provider lawyer.

-To further understand current laws for juveniles, consult with your LegalShield provider attorney to find out more about the laws in your state.
+To further understand current laws for juveniles, consult with your LegalShield provider lawyer to find out more about the laws in your state.

 Pre-Paid Legal Services, Inc. d/b/a LegalShield (“LegalShield”) provides access to legal services offered by a network of provider law firms to LegalShield members through membership-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 This is meant to provide general information and is not intended to provide legal advice, render an opinion, or provide any specific recommendations.
 If you are a LegalShield member, please contact your provider law firm for legal advice or assistance.